 You can also learn to become mindful by practicing meditation.
 Rains offers these simple instructions to get started.

 First, choose a consistent time and location, such as a chair or floor cushion in a quiet room.
-Start with 2-3 minutes daily, setting a timer if needed.
-As you become used to meditating, gradually increase your time to 15-20 minutes.
+Start with 2 to 3 minutes daily, setting a timer if needed.
+As you become used to meditating, gradually increase your time to 15 to 20 minutes.
 Try to fit in at least a few minutes a day to maintain a routine, Rains recommends.